Lauloque/BCom-Toolbox/README.md

 ## Contributing to messages

-You are free to propose updates of existing message or entirely new messages!
+You are free to propose updates of existing message or entirely new messages in [templates.md](https://github.com/Lauloque/BCom-Toolbox/blob/main/templates.md).

 New messages have to be written in Markdown, as supported on blender.community.
 There isn't an official guide of its supported Markdown, but I invite you to read [Basic writing and formatting syntax - GitHub Docs](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) which is a standard Markdown and mostly supported on BC.